2023 Best Communications Technology Bachelor's Degree Schools

 On average, communications tech graduates from York take out $10,323 in student loans while working on their Bachelor's Degree.

 A rank of #3 on this year’s list means Eastern Michigan University is a great place for communications technology students working on their bachelor’s degree.
-Located in the suburb of Ypsilanti, Eastern Michigan is a public school with a fairly large student population.
+Located in the large suburb of Ypsilanti, Eastern Michigan is a public college with a fairly large student population.

 After completing their Bachelor's Degree, communications tech graduates from Full Sail University carry an average student debtload of $24,352.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $750.